Iteranya/DiscordBot/README.md

 - Discord API key in bot.py in the global variable
 ~~- If using openai/mistral - API key in Bearer line in configuration/text-default.json~~
 - fill in characters/default.json with your character prompt
+- Or just, yknow, make lots and lots of character  json file!!!
+Refer to characters/default.json for example
 - optionally in functions.py in function get_character() you can fill out the 'examples' array with examples of dialogue you want the bot to follow